JetBrains/tracy/README.md

 5. `class YourEval : LangfuseEvaluationTest<InputOfYourFeature, YourGT, OutputOfYourFeature, MultiScoreEvalResult>`
    that uses `YourGenerator` internally to execute your AI feature and `YourEvaluator` to score the output.
    The eval dataset is passed by overriding the `testCases` field.

+   Add the annotation `@Execution(ExecutionMode.CONCURRENT)` to the class for concurrent test execution.

+   ⚠️ Important: Test output may appear mixed or in the wrong test view due to parallel execution.

 Once you have that, you can run `YourEval` as a usual JUnit test and view the results on Langfuse.